The Second Chance Club

-Trish’s head sprung up, “You were hurting me!
+Trish’s head sprung up and she screamed, “You were hurting me!
 Choking me!
 The things you said…You would have killed me!”

 “That’s not important!”
 I said.
-Then turned to Trish, “You had sex with this guy?
+I turned to Trish and pointed to the old man.
+“You had sex with this guy?
 For real?”

-I was starting to see that, despite my infatuation with this girl, I had no clue of the person she really was nor of the past life she had led until our meeting.
-The hard realization that maybe she was not the perky, happy-go-lucky girl she played the part of so well began to sink in.
+I was starting to see that, despite my infatuation with this girl, I had no clue of the person she really was, nor did I have the slightest clue about the past life she had led right up until our meeting.
+The hard realization that maybe she was not the perky, happy-go-lucky girl she played the part of so well started to sink in.

 The man sat with a grin on his face as if fondly recapping the events himself.
 “I suppose it can seem like violence to someone so weak and helpless.
 I sometimes forget how fragile these brats can be…”